aosabook/500lines/functionalDB/chapter.md

      {:pre [(contains? #{:db/single :db/multiple} cardinality)]}
     (with-meta (Attr. name value -1 -1) {:type type :cardinality cardinality})))
 ````

 There are a couple of interesting patterns used in this constructor function:

-* We use Clojure’s _Design by Contract_ [ADD REF HERE] pattern to validate that the cardinality parameter is a permissible value
+* We use Clojure’s _Design by Contract_ [ADD REF HERE] pattern to validate that the cardinality parameter is a permissible value.
-* We use Clojure’s destructuring mechanism to provide a default value of *:db/single* if one is not given
+* We use Clojure’s destructuring mechanism to provide a default value of `:db/single` if one is not given.
-* We use Clojure’s metadata capabilities to separate between an attribute's data (name, value and timestamps) and its metadata (type and cardinality).
-In Clojure, metadata handling is done using the *with-meta* (setting metadata) and *meta* (reading metadata) functions.
+* We use Clojure’s metadata capabilities to distinguish between an attribute's data (name, value and timestamps) and its metadata (type and cardinality).
+In Clojure, metadata handling is done using the `with-meta` (setting metadata) and `meta` (reading metadata) functions.

 Attributes only have meaning if they are part of an entity.
-We make this connection with the *add-attr* function, which adds a given attribute to an entity's attribute map (called *:attrs*).
+We make this connection with the `add-attr` function, which adds a given attribute to an entity's attribute map (called `:attrs`).

+XXX STOPPED HERE until I get back online to download dos2unix

 Note that instead of directly using the attribute’s name, we first convert it into a keyword to adhere to Clojure’s idiomatic usage of maps.